chevron-down Created with Sketch Beta.

 Who should I ask to write my letters of recommendation?

-The Selection Committee recommends that a mix of recommendations letters are submitted.
+The Selection Committee recommends that a mix of recommendation letters be submitted.
 Letters can be written by academic professors, past/current employers, community leaders, etc.

 Letters of recommendation can be addressed to the ABA LOSF Selection Committee.